 More recently, pharmaceutical companies have developed a film that patients place under their tongue.
 This film reduces the risk of misuse.
 Patients cannot inhale the film or crush it and snort it.
 This means that they are more likely to use it as prescribed, and are less likely to get addicted to it.

-Only several analogues have a legitimate medical use among humans.
-These analogues include sufentanil, alfentanil and remifentanil.
+Only several analogues have legitimate medical use among humans.
+These analogues include sufentanil, alfentanil, and remifentanil.
 Each of these analogues has a fairly short onset and duration of action.
-They’re all used in different situations, and have unique characteristics.
+They’re all used in different situations and have unique characteristics.
 At this moment, sufentanil is the maximum strength fentanyl analogue approved for human use.
 It has a potency that’s 500 to 1,000 stronger than morphine.

 Carfentanil: The Fentanyl Analogue Approved for Veterinary Use